zbmed-semtec/TREC-doc-2-doc-relevance/app/README.md

  * Debugger is active!
 ```
 - Visit `http://127.0.0.1:5000/` in your browser of choice (Firefox, Chrome, Edge, Safari) and the app should be up and running.

+To enable the virtual environment:
+- Go to the `app` folder.
+- Type in the terminal `. venv/bin/activate`

+To install setup.py:
+- Go to the `TREC-doc-2-doc-relevance` folder
+- Type in the terminal `pip install -e .` to install setup.py which will solve the problem of relative paths.